Talent Acquisition Specialist Resume Example

 You should highlight relevant sourcing tools, like SAP Ariba or LinkedIn Recruiter, if the posting mentions them.
 Recruiters spot these keywords in seconds.

-Customizing every section-even your summary and skills-shows you care about this job, not just any job.
+Customizing every section—even your summary and skills—shows you care about this job, not just any job, and it’s smart to pair your resume with a cover letter tailored to the role.
 It’s the easiest way to get noticed.

 Take a few minutes to tweak your resume for each application.
 It pays off, especially when 70% of hiring managers prefer tailored resumes.